Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

 Consider again $\Omegamac = [0,1]^2$, but now let the roughness be parameterized by

-so that the periodic roughness is modulated by a smooth function as shown in \cref{fig:domain_c}.
-The no slip condition is applied at $x_2 = 1$, periodic boundary conditions are enforced at $x_1 = 0$ and $x_1 = 1$, and a uniform pressure gradient $-\nabla p = (1 \,\,\,\, 0)^T$ drives the flow from left to right. $\Omega^{\epsilon}$ is discretized with 51210 cells, while $\Omegamac$ is discretized with only 3200 cells and the sum of the discrete cells in the 7 separate micro domains below totals 9779, amounting to $6.3\% + 12.8\% = 19.1\%$ of the rough domain cells.
+so that the periodic roughness is modulated by a smooth function as shown in Figure \ref{fig:domain_c}.
+The no-slip condition is applied at $x_2 = 1$, periodic boundary conditions are enforced at $x_1 = 0$ and $x_1 = 1$, and a uniform pressure gradient $-\nabla p = (1 \,\,\,\, 0)^T$ again drives the flow from left to right.